Marieelkj/NonsenseNavigator/README.md

 - Click on extensions and then manage extension
 - Then click load package and choose the code folder.
 - Go to youtbe page and try.
-- If alert function becomes too anoying the comment it out.
+- If alert function becomes too anoying then comment it out.
 - Have fun